 Where to Begin Identifying Your Key Value Streams?

 Beginning your Lean journey can be daunting, especially when “everything” seems to be going wrong and you don’t know where to start.
-The TXM Lean consultants suggest you begin by identifying your key value streams within your business and use this knowledge to target your initial improvements as you learn and develop the approach that will work with your business and team.
+At TXM we suggest you begin by identifying your key value streams within your business and use this knowledge to target your initial improvements as you learn and develop the approach that will work with your business and team.
 Whether you are in the manufacturing or service industry, identify how you add value to your customers will establish your value streams.

 A “Value Stream” can be simply defined as the process that creates what your customers are willing to pay for.
 In every value stream, there are many actions required to come together to create this value or service.
 In these actions there are some actions that create no or very little value.
 We consider these actions to be waste, (“muda” in Japanese).